How Similar are House Cats to Big Cats?

 What is the Difference Between House Cats and Big Cats?

 The difference between a house cat and a big cat is that the house cat has adapted to living with humans while the big cat has not.
 The house cat is smaller than its wild ancestor, while the big cat tends to grow larger over time.
-The house cat hunts birds and rodents, while the big cat mainly hunts large prey like deer or antelope.
+The house cat hunts birds and rodents, while the big cat hunts large prey like deer or antelope.

 House Cat vs. Big Cat Personality

 House cats are notorious for being independent and aloof.
-They are often seen as only good for catching mice and killing birds.
+They are often seen as only suitable for catching mice and killing birds.
 However, house cats do not have to be this way – they can still be playful and social if they want to be!

 There is no denying that cats are one of the most popular pets in the world.
-Cats make excellent companions and their personalities vary depending on the breed.
+Cats make excellent companion,s and their personalities vary depending on the breed.

 House Cat vs. Big Cat Diet